EricssonResearch/EDHOC/draft-selander-lake-edhoc.md

 ## Cipher Suites

 EDHOC cipher suites consist of an ordered set of COSE algorithms: an EDHOC AEAD algorithm, an EDHOC HMAC algorithm, an EDHOC ECDH curve, a EDHOC signature algorithm, an EDHOC signature algorithm curve, an application AEAD algorithm, and an application HMAC algorithm from the COSE Algorithms and Elliptic Curves registries.
 Each cipher suite is identified with a pre-defined int label.

-The different methods (signature, static DH, symmetric) use the same cipher suites, but some algorithms are not used in some methods.
-The EDHOC signature algorithm and the EDHOC signature algorithm curve are not used when EDHOC is authenticated with static DH and symmetric keys.

 This document specifies four pre-defined cipher suites.

 ~~~~~~~~~~~
    0. ( 10, 5, 4, -8, 6, 10, 5 )